-At the Concrete / Construction Chemistry Laboratory, we use our competence in the fields of concrete technology (e.g., recycled aggregate concrete) and construction chemistry in national and international research project.
+At the Concrete / Construction Chemistry Laboratory, we use our competence in the fields of concrete technology (e.g., self-compacting concrete, recycled aggregate concrete) and construction chemistry in national and international research projects.

-We act as consultants in all our scientific and technical fields as well as offering investigations and measurements on a service basis.
-Four our partners, we research and bring to being sound solutions in demanding areas.
+We act as consultants in all our scientific and technical fields and we offer investigations and measurements on a service basis.
+For our partners, we research and bring to being sound solutions in demanding areas.
 In all our activities, we remain independent and impartial.

 - Research into the relationship between raw materials, methods of production and utilisation, which are relevant for the practical application of new cementitious materials